+Position:

+Date of Hire:

+Date of Request:

+Amount Requested:

+- 1. Please describe your Qualifying Hardship (give as much detail as possible). - 2.
+What amount of assistance are you seeking (\$300.00 maximum)? \$ - 3.
+Please specify how you intend to apply any funds received. - 4.
+Please provide any other facts or circumstances you wish the Committee to be aware of when considering your request.

+I have read and understand the Agency's Employee Benevolent Fund Policy.
+The information contained in this application is true and accurate to the best of my knowledge.

+Employee Signature

+Date

+Return this form to the Human Resources Department for processing.

+Employee Benevolent Fund Voluntary Contribution Form

+Name: Date:

-Position: Date of Hire: Date of Request: Amount Requested: 1.
-Please describe your Qualifying Hardship (give as much detail as possible).
-2. What amount of assistance are you seeking (\$300.00 maximum)? \$ 3.
-Please specify how you intend to apply any funds received.
-4. Please provide any other facts or circumstances you wish the Committee to be aware of when considering your request. read and understand the Agency's Employee Benevolent Fund Policy.
-The information ned in this application is true and accurate to the best of my knowledge.
-Employee Signature Date Return this form to the Human Resources Department for processing.
-Employee Benevolent Fund Voluntary Contribution Form Name: Date: by the made to contribute \$ each pay period for deposit into the Agency's Employee olent Fund beginning I understand that my contributions are ary, and I have no further right to these funds, or any portion thereof, except as provided Agency's Employee Benevolent Fund Policy.
-I further understand that the Agency has no representation to me as to the deductibility of my contributions for tax purposes and should seek assistance from a tax advisor if I desire to deduct contributions. read the Employee Benevolent Fund policy and understand I can change or stop my oution at any time by notifying in writing the Human Resources Department.
-Signed d:
+I elect to contribute \$ each pay period for deposit into the Agency's Employee Benevolent Fund beginning .
+I understand that my contributions are voluntary, and I have no further right to these funds, or any portion thereof, except as provided by the Agency's Employee Benevolent Fund Policy.
+I further understand that the Agency has made no representation to me as to the deductibility of my contributions for tax purposes and that I should seek assistance from a tax advisor if I desire to deduct contributions.

+I have read the Employee Benevolent Fund policy and understand I can change or stop my contribution at any time by notifying in writing the Human Resources Department.

+Signed:

-8.4 Duty Exchanges
+8.4 Duty Exchanges Effective 1/1/99